dvdgeroconnell/computer_infrastructure/README.md

 A list of packages required by the Python install for the notebook, script or program to run.

 ### weather.ipynb
-A Jupyter notebook containing the responses to the module assessment.
+A Jupyter notebook containing the responses to the module assessment, including an analysis of a sample dataset for a chosen weather station downloaded from Met Éireann.
-It includes an analysis of a sample dataset for a chosen weather station downloaded from Met Éireann.
+[Jupyter Notebook](https://jupyter.org/) is a web-based interactive environment used to create notebook documents that can contain live code, equations, visualizations, media and other computational outputs.
+Jupyter notebooks are often used by programmers and data scientists to document, experiment, document and demonstrate code-based workflows.

 ### weather.sh
 A bash script to download a file from the Irish Meteorological Service for the weather station provided as a command line argument for the date that the script is run.
 The file is named with the weather station and date of download.